bit101/weave/README.md

 # weave

-weave.js is a JavaScript library for drawign a weave pattern on HTML5 Canvas.
+weave.js is a JavaScript library for drawing a weave pattern on HTML5 Canvas.

 ![QuickSettings Panel](weave.png)